Alaska Thunderfuck: 2013–2015: RuPaul's Drag Race and Anus

-2016–present: RuPaul's Drag Race All Stars 2
+2016–2017: RuPaul's Drag Race All Stars and Poundcake

 In 2016, Alaska returned to Drag Race for the second season of RuPaul's Drag Race All Stars.
-She won 4 challenges (Snatch game, Acting, Stand up, Advert) and was in the bottom for a makeover challenge.
+She won 4 challenges (Snatch Game, Acting, Stand Up, Advert) and was in the bottom for a makeover challenge.
 She received some backlash due to some of her choices of eliminations and her behavior toward the end of the competition.
 In response, Alaska donated $5,000 to the charity Trans Kids Purple Rainbow and posted an apology video online.
+In the final five of the competition, when she landed in the bottom, Alaska famously offered competitor Detox $10,000 to vote for her to stay in the competition, of which Alaska revealed years later that she donated the amount to a snake sanctuary instead.
 In the season finale, she was crowned the second winner of All Stars.
+Due to the stress sustained while filming the season, she has said that she preferred the experience she had while filming Season 5 of Drag Race over All Stars 2.

-In the same year, Alaska released her second album, titled Poundcake.
+In the same year, Alaska released her second album Poundcake, named after the rebellious puppet Lil' Poundcake, who was created from a mannequin doll by Alaska and fellow contestant Lineysha Sparx during the mini-challenge in the third episode of the fifth season of RuPaul's Drag Race.
 Three singles from the album have been released: "The T", "Stun", and "Puppet".
-The album is named after the puppet challenge on RuPaul's Drag Race where Alaska and fellow contestant Lineysha Sparx created a rebellious puppet called Lil' Poundcake.
+On the seventh episode of the eighth season of RuPaul's Drag Race All Stars, the main challenge of the episode was for the contestants to act in a true crime spoof entitled "Forensic Queens: Wha-Ha-Happened to Lil' Poundcake?", depicting a fictional All Stars season where Lil' Poundcake, slated to make her Drag Race comeback, suddenly disappears.

 Alaska competed in the first season of VH1's Scared Famous, which premiered on October 23, 2017, and placed 6th in the competition.